Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

+The likelihoods $l$ and $l^\prime$ provide $A$ with information about the expected reliability of a witness in the case at hand.
+It is plausible that $B$ has obtained a value for $l$ and $l^\prime$ from elsewhere.
+Remarkably, as it turns out $r$ provides about as much useful information for $A$ as the likelihood pair $(l,l^\prime)$

+\paragraph{An example of likelihood ratio transfer.} $A$ may take $r=P_A^0(E \midd H)/P_A^0(E \midd \neg H)$ for a definition of $r$ and may investigate what value to assign to $r$ only after becoming involved in the case at hand.
+For instance $A$ may ask $B$ to investigate this figure and to report about it.
+Such an investigation may range from measuring a base rate by averaging the performance of a sample consisting of several agents not themselves involved in the case, to a laboratory based examination of the relevant performance of the actual witness $W$.
+In the taxi color case, $B$ may report to $A$ that $P_B^0(E \midd H) = 90\%$ and $P_A^0(E \midd \neg H) = 10\%$, i.e. a likelihood ratio of $9$.
+Then $A$ can adopt this information from $B$, and adapt its probability distribution to accommodate these figures and thereafter incorporate the information that $P_B(E)=1$ with the result that (e.g. using Theorem~\ref{AdamsBayes}$\,$(5) below) a higher value for $\widehat{P_A}(H)$ is obtained:

-The example, as presented here and in contrast with Schweizer's presentation, makes no use of determination of a single likelihood or of the determination of a pair of likelihoods by $B$.
-For that reason there is no occurrence of a transfer from $B$ to $A$ of either a single likelihood, or of two subsequent likelihoods, or of a simultaneously transferred pair of likelihoods, or of the transfer of a ratio between two likelihoods.
-In subsequent paragraphs a variety of cases is considered where $B$ determines a likelihood pair $P_B^0(E \midd H)$ and $P_B^0(E \midd \neg H)$ and subsequently conveys these either in successive steps, or in a single step as a pair or in a single step while merely transferring the ratio of both, with the intent of overruling the respective likelihoods which are given by $A$'s prior belief function.
-At this stage it must be emphasized that because proposition kinetics is ruled out (in this Section) the partial prior beliefs $P_A$ of $A$ do provide prior values for both likelihoods and consequently for the likelihood ratio.
+In subsequent paragraphs a variety of interactions between $A$ and $B$ is considered where, in advance of providing evidence information regarding $E$, $B$ determines a likelihood pair $P_B^0(E \midd H)$ and $P_B^0(E \midd \neg H)$ and subsequently conveys these either in separate steps, or in a single step as a pair or in a single step while merely transferring the ratio of both, in each case with the intent of overruling the respective likelihoods or the likelihood ration which are given by $A$'s prior belief function.

-\paragraph{Transposition of the conditional and the TCC.} In the TCC example (without proposition kinetics) as outlined above, on finds $P_A^0(E \midd H) = 80\%$ and $P_A^0(H \midd E) = 12/29\%$ from which it might be concluded that TCC (with these parameters) provides a counterexample to the so-called fallacy of transposing the conditional.
-However, in my view this conclusion would be mistaken.
-Presence of a case of the fallacy of transposing the conditional would suggest that $P_A^0(H \midd E) = 80\%$ might be (erroneously) inferred from $P_A^0(E \midd H) = 80\%$.
-The objection I raise against that position is that given the fact that one is dealing with a given credal state consisting of a single proposition space $S_A$ and its corresponding precise belief function $P_A$, there is no sense in which $P_A^0(E \midd H) = 80\%$ is known (or might be known) in advance of having knowledge of the value of $P_A^0(H \midd E)$, let alone to infer $P_A^0(H \midd E) = q$ for any particular $q$ from $P_A^0(E \midd H) = 80\%$.
-In other words there is no form of inference going on.